3fon3fonov/exostriker/README.md

 * Combined modeling of data (Transit + RV + Astrometry +  GP/Moving average modeling, at once).
 * Variouse of minimization/sampling methods.
-* Some more GUI plots and plot functionality.
-* GUI accsess to parameter limits and priors (there, but not connected with RVmod, yet)
+* GUI accsess to priors
 * Print all results and plots in a .tex ready environment
 * Large arsenal of N-body/dynamical simulation/analysis tools.
 * Documentation, Instructions and Video tutorials.